openstack-archive/tripleo-docs/deploy-guide/source/features/network_isolation.rst

 To deploy with network isolation and include the network environment file, use the ``-e`` and ``--networks-file`` parameters with the ``openstack overcloud deploy`` command.

-Following are two example deploy commands.
-The first command assumes that networks, virtual IP addresses and baremetal nodes has been pre-provisioned using the individual commands.
-Notice that the ``--skip-nodes-and-networks`` argument is used in the first example to ensure that these steps are not redundantly repeated.
-The second example is the *all-in-one* approach where the individual commands to deploy networks, virtual IP addresses and baremetal nodes are not used.

-The following deploy commands should work for all of the subsequent examples:
+The following deploy command should work for all of the subsequent examples:

 .. code-block:: bash

     openstack overcloud deploy \
       --templates \
-      --skip-nodes-and-networks \
       --networks-file ~/templates/custom_network_data.yaml \
       -e ~/templates/networks-deployed-environment.yaml \
       -e ~/templates/vips-deployed-environment.yaml \